realiarthur/NodeAppAsWinService/README.md

     servicedesc="Demonize NodeApp"

-2. Launch demonize.bat and it install native windows service for your server, restarting at fail and auto startup
+2. Launch demonize.bat and it will install native windows service for your application, with restarting on fail and auto startup on reboot